 Turkey’s History of Harboring Terrorist Operatives and Financiers

-Multiple extremist organizations operate within Turkey, primarily the Taliban and Hamas.
-CEP also calls on Turkey to act in accordance with international sanctions against these groups and expel or arrest all members of the Taliban and Hamas currently domiciled or operating in Turkey.
+Multiple extremist organizations operate within Turkey, primarily the Grey Wolves, the Taliban, and Hamas.
+CEP also calls on Turkey to act in accordance with international sanctions against these groups and expel or arrest all members of the Grey Wolves, Taliban, and Hamas currently domiciled or operating in Turkey.

 Muslim Brotherhood in Turkey Report: